fxgsell/MScProject/hexapod/readme.txt

 The command structure can be found in the "hexapod-v2.c" source file near the top.
 I've not tested all of this by any means, but forwarding commands through to the SSC-32 board (as the last line here does) seems to be sane :).
+There is a limit of 128 characters in any command/response to/from the Arduino, though that could be increased if it proves problematic.

+The Arduino code is kept on csprojects in subversion, along with schematics for wiring and whatnot.
+I plan on keeping this in there, but will copy in/out of the Git repos as needed.

 SSC-32 docs